+TAGs

 It's a regular text file whose name is the nodename of the node, and

-s.
+that contains +TAGs.
 The nodename (which is based off of the fully-qualified

 domainname, or FQDN) is interpreted at parse